ManeFunction/romlm/README.md

 Created and maintained by ManeFunction.

+Huge thanks to the [no-intro](http://www.no-intro.org/) team for their amazing work on the ROM sets and retro games preservation.

+Also, big shoutout to the [Nuitka](https://github.com/Nuitka/Nuitka) project for the great Python compiler, allowed me to provide a very fast working binaries, in compare with a standard PyInstaller method.

-Thanks for your contributions and feedback!
+And of cause, thanks for your contributions and feedback!
 If you have any questions, suggestions, or issues, feel free to open an issue on the [GitHub issues](https://github.com/ManeFunction/roms-library-manager/issues) page or create a or pull request.